rxstack/rxstack/packages/security/README.md

 ### <a name="token-manager"></a> Token Manager

-`TokenManager` service is responsible for encoding and decoding the JSON Web Token (JWT).
+`TokenEncoder` service is responsible for encoding and decoding the JSON Web Token (JWT).
 Under the hood it uses [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).

 There are two async methods: